adamenagy/mfgdm-api-tutorial/Explorer and First Queries/index.md

 ![GET projects](../assets/images/getprojects.gif)

-Now you'll need to find the project that hosts your Revit 2024 designs for this tutorial.
+Now you'll need to find the project that hosts your Fusion designs for this tutorial.

-This tutorial uses the project `AEC DM Bootcamp Project`, which is already visible on the first page of the response.

 The GetProjects query available in the explorer, as is, requires you to paste the `hub id` as a string argument, but you can also asign that using the Variables.